 Cerro Chato Volcano

-Arenal Volcano’s little brother, Cerro Chato Volcano, is not as high or as active as its younger sibling, but it is a wonderful area to explore.
+Arenal Volcano’s little brother, Cerro Chato Volcano, is not as high or as active as its younger sibling.

 Located on the southeast side of Arenal Volcano, bordering the Arenal Observatory Lodge & Spa property, Cerro Chato (“Cerro” means mountain in Spanish) is a dormant volcano.
 It is believed that Cerro Chato Volcano first erupted 38,000 years ago during the Pleistocene period and last erupted about 3,500 years ago.
 One of its lava flows created the waterway that now leads to the La Fortuna Waterfall.